musabmjafri/ummah-opensource-docs/non-profit-constitution-bylaws.md

 1. If there is need for special elections, the following terms must be applied:

       1. Special elections shall be held only if the unexpired term of the vacant office is more than twelve (12) months.
 The procedure outlined in Article 6 shall be followed to fill the vacancy through special elections.
       2. If any position including the Amir cannot be filled through Article 6, Clause 7.3, a special election shall be held.
 If the vacant position is that of the Amir, the Imam shall serve as Amir until this position is filled through a special election.
-If Imam's position is vacant or the Imam is absent during this term, the Shura members shall elect the Amir among themselves until the special election is held.
+If Imam's position is vacant or the Imam is absent during this term, the founders can choose among themselves to serve as Amir until this position is filled through special elections.
+If the founders are not available anymore, the Shura members shall elect the Amir among themselves until the special election is held.
       3. In case the entire Shura including the Amir resign or are terminated, the Imam shall take charge of the responsibilities of the Amir and carry out the affairs of \<ORG\> until a new Amir and Shura are elected in accordance with Article 6, Clause 8.
 If the Imam's position is vacant, the last Election Commission shall take charge of the affairs of \<ORG\> until a new Amir and Shura are elected in accordance with Article 6, Clause 8.

 ## Year of Establishment of the Constitution